 Site 202.01 Adjudicative Hearing.
-Except for petitions to intervene, which shall be governed by Site 202.11, the committee and, in the case of a bulk power supply facility application, the commission, shall conduct an adjudicative proceeding regarding an application or petition, or when determining whether to suspend or revoke a certificate, in accordance with the administrative procedure act, RSA 541-A, and these rules.
+Except for petitions to intervene, which shall be governed by Site 202.11, the committee shall conduct an adjudicative proceeding regarding an application or petition, or when determining whether to suspend or revoke a certificate, in accordance with the administrative procedure act, RSA 541-A, and these rules.

-Site 202.02 Presiding Officer, and Hearing Officer.
+Site 202.02 Presiding Officer and Hearing Officer.